opendatamonitor/ckanext-harvestodm/README.md

 ## General

-## Changes
+## Implementations

-The main modifications include:
+Main modifications are:

 __during catalogue registration__:
 - the catalogue registration form contains two more fields to be filled in: language and country (values are selected from a drop down menu)